udacity/CarND-MPC-Project/README.md

 * [Ipopt](https://projects.coin-or.org/Ipopt)
   * Mac: `brew install ipopt --with-openblas`
   * Linux
     * You will need a version of Ipopt 3.12.1 or higher.
 The version available through `apt-get` is 3.11.x.
 If you can get that version to work great but if not there's a script `install_ipopt.sh` that will install Ipopt.
-You just need to download the source from [here](https://github.com/coin-or/Ipopt/releases).
+You just need to download the source from the Ipopt [releases page](https://www.coin-or.org/download/source/Ipopt/) or the [Github releases](https://github.com/coin-or/Ipopt/releases) page.
     * Then call `install_ipopt.sh` with the source directory as the first argument, ex: `bash install_ipopt.sh Ipopt-3.12.1`.
   * Windows: TODO.
 If you can use the Linux subsystem and follow the Linux instructions.
 * [CppAD](https://www.coin-or.org/CppAD/)